ahakone/comp20-ahakone/newsfeed/README.md

 Implemented correctly:
 Implemented incorrectly:
+Notes: works for Chrome, but not for Firefox - on Firefox, becomes out of order

-Discussed with:
+Discussed with: N/A

-Hours spent:
+Hours spent: 2 hrs